 The multiplicative inverse of 2 is , because .
 Got two bagel halves?
 We bet they'll make a full bagel if you press them together.

 So why doesn't 0 have a multiplicative inverse?
 Can't a number get a break around here?
 The number 0 is special in multiplication, because 0 "kills" everything.
 Wow.
 Real nice, 0.
 That's the last time we ever stick up for you.

 0 × n = n × 0 = 0

-This means there can't be any real number n with 0 × n = 1.
-0 kills everything because if we take n groups of zero things, or zero groups of n things, we don't have any things at all.
-Or at least that's the defense 0's lawyer is using at trial.
+This means there can't be any real number n where 0 × n = 1.
+Zero kills everything because if we take n groups of zero things, or zero groups of n things, we don't have any things at all.
+Or at least that's the defense zero's lawyer is using at trial.

 This can be very useful.
 If you're multiplying a lot of numbers together and one of the numbers happens to be 0, you don't have to do any work.
 Since anything multiplied by 0 is 0, all you have to do is write down 0 as your answer!
 Or, if you're taking the SAT, fill in that 0-shaped bubble next to the 0.

 789,234 × 67,623,746,374 × 23,432,432 × 0 × 234,872,384,723 = 0

 That lone 0 in the mix turns the entire product into 0, no matter how gnarly the other terms are.